 We produce electrical and thermal energy from biomass byproducts created from the pulping and sawmilling processes which reduce waste in our mills and maximizes forest resources.

-In December 2018, we acquired Daishowa-Marubeni International Ltd., which included a bleached kraft pulp mill near Peace River, Alberta and a 50% interest in Cariboo Pulp & Paper, a bleached kraft pulp mill in Quesnel, British Columbia.
+In December 2018, we acquired Daishowa-Marubeni International Ltd., which included a bleached NBS and NBH kraft pulp mill near Peace River, Alberta and a 50% interest in Cariboo Pulp and Paper, a bleached kraft pulp mill in Quesnel, British Columbia.

 In October 2018, we completed the acquisition of Santanol, which owns and leases approximately 2,500 hectares of Indian Sandalwood plantations in Kununurra, Western Australia, as well as an extraction plant in Perth, Western Australia.